swaptacular/swpt_accounts/protocol.rst

 .. [#account-id] The account identifier MUST have at most 100 symbols, ASCII only.
 Different server implementations may use different formats for this identifier.
-Note that ``creditor_id`` is an ID which is recognizable only by the system that created the account.
-The account identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to globally identify the account (an IBAN for example).
+Note that ``creditor_id`` is an ID which is known only to the client that created the account.
+The account identifier (along with ``debtor_id``), on the other hand, MUST provide enough information to publicly and globally identify the account (an IBAN for example).

 .. [#missing-identity] When the account does not have an identity, it